sergkarpenko/nhibernate-doc/query-hql.rst

 .. code-block:: sql

   from Eg.Cat cat where cat.class = Eg.DomesticCat

 You may also specify properties of components or composite user types (and of components of components, etc).
 Never try to use a path-expression that ends in a property of component type (as opposed to a property of a component).
-For example, if ``store.Owner`` is an entity with a component ``Address``
+For example, if ``tore.Owner`` is an entity with a component ``Address``

 .. code-block:: csharp

   store.Owner.Address.City    // okay
   store.Owner.Address         // error!

 An "any" type has the special properties ``id`` and ``class``, allowing us to express a join in the following way (where ``AuditLog.Item``